Eric Sim

-Eric Sim (born January 2, 1989) is a South Korean–born Canadian YouTuber and former professional baseball player who played Minor League Baseball in the San Francisco Giants organization.
-He was drafted by the Giants in the 27th round of the 2010 MLB draft.
+Eric Sim (born Shim Hyun-seok, January 2, 1989) is a South Korean-born Canadian YouTuber and former professional baseball player who played Minor League Baseball in the San Francisco Giants organization.
+Nicknamed "King of Juco", he was drafted by the Giants in the 27th round of the 2010 MLB draft.

 Early life

-Sim grew up in Busan, South Korea before his family immigrated to Canada at the age of 13.
+Sim grew up in Busan, South Korea, before his family immigrated to Canada at the age of 13.
 He attended high school at Robert Bateman Secondary School in British Columbia, and subsequently played for the Abbotsford Cardinals of the British Columbia Premier Baseball League (BCPBL) whilst in high school.
 After graduating high school, he desired to continue playing baseball.
 Although he had no college offers at first, he eventually signed with Colby Community College in Colby, Kansas, to play NJCAA baseball.
 He played there for a total of two years.

 After that, Sim received a scholarship to play NCAA Division I college baseball at the University of South Florida in Tampa, Florida, where he batted .248/.366/.307 with the Bulls.
-He was then drafted by the San Francisco Giants in the 27th round of the 2010 MLB Draft out of South Florida as a junior.
+He was then drafted by the San Francisco Giants in the 27th round of the 2010 MLB draft out of South Florida as a junior.

 Professional baseball career

 Minor League Baseball

-Eric Sim played in Giants' Minor League Baseball system from 2010 to 2015.
+Eric Sim played in the Giants' Minor League Baseball system from 2010 to 2015.
 In his first two seasons, he played Rookie league baseball for the AZL Giants in the Arizona League.
 In his second season, he had a batting average of .352 with a total of 6 home runs.

 For the next three seasons, he played in three minor league classes: Rookie, Single-A, and Triple-A.

 His Triple-A stint was the highest level that he reached during his professional career, where he played for the Fresno Grizzlies of the Pacific Coast League in 2012.
 Sim played in two games for the Grizzlies, where he batted .500/.600/.500.
 He also played the 2012 season with the Augusta GreenJackets of the Single-A South Atlantic League and the rookie-league AZL Giants of the Arizona League.

 Apart from Augusta, Sim spent the 2013 season playing for the San Jose Giants of the High-A California League.

 In 2014, Sim played for Augusta and the Richmond Flying Squirrels of the Double-A Eastern League.

 In 2015, he played for the Salem-Keizer Volcanoes of the Northwest League.

 Between 2013 and 2014, Sim moved up and down the professional baseball hierarchy, ranging from Single-A to Double-A, before being released by the team in 2015 while playing Low-A, ending his minor league career.
 His final batting stats in the entire minor leagues were .230/.322/.333.

 Independent League

-After being released by the San Francisco Giants in 2015, he signed with the Winnipeg Goldeyes of the American Association Baseball League in the following season.
-During his time there, he played a total of 7 games.
-After the season, he did not sign anywhere else, thus ending his professional baseball career.
-He began his YouTube career shortly thereafter.
+In 2015, Sim signed with the Winnipeg Goldeyes of the American Association Baseball League.
+He played in a total of 7 games.
+After the season, Sim informally retired from baseball.